Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 September 12, 2025

-When I first moved to Santiago, Chile to teach at the International School Nido de Aguilas, I was assigned to co-teach 9th grade World History with someone who would become a dear colleague and friend, Carrie Foster.
+When I first moved to Santiago, Chile to teach at the International School Nido de Aguilas, I was assigned to co-teach 9th grade World History with someone who would later become a dear colleague and friend, Carrie Foster.

 Carrie had already been at Nido for a couple of years, and she was the lead teacher for the course.
 While I had taught World History for most of my career, this was her version of the class, and she knew exactly how she wanted it to run.